-Nasopharyngeal cancer survivor faces the same cancer diagnosis as three
+Nasopharyngeal cancer survivor faces the same cancer diagnosis as three family members

 Growing up with a family history of cancer, Jonathan Ting knew the importance of regular checkups.
 If anything were to happen, he wanted to ensure it would be caught early.